Last updated on 19/08/24

 If you need any English-Spanish sworn translations, I will be able to help.
 Get in touch by email, send full scanned copies of your documents and confirm one of the three available delivery options I offer.
 I will get back to you as soon as I can with a formal quotation.

-Once you have gathered all the necessary original documents, copies of documents and original sworn translations, post them to your relevant Consulate of Spain.
-You will find the postal address on the birth registration statement form which is available on the Consulate’s website.
+Once you have gathered all the necessary original documents, copies of documents and original sworn translations, it’s time to submit them following your nearest consulate’s instructions:

 Make sure you include a prepaid Special Delivery envelope with your name and address on it so that the Consulate can post the original documents back to you.